mobtexting/mobtexting-sms-module-plugin-for-vtiger/README.md

 Right side top you can see the `Import Module from zip` button click and open it will open a new  page then select the `accept` option and then it will ask which zip folder you would like to install so choose the `module zip floder` after click the import button.

-It will give a warning of `SMS Notifier Exits` don't worry about that juct select the `Update Now` button it willbe installing.
+It will give a warning of `SMS Notifier Exits` don't worry about that juct select the `Update Now` button it will be installing.

 After installed hover on `SMS Notifier` setting it will show `Setting` button Click and open `Server configuration`.

-Then,you can see on right side `New Configuration` button click it.
+Then,you can see on right side top `New Configuration` button open it.

 Select the `provider` option of  `MOBTexting`,
 Then give the `access token,service,sender` all are mandatory fields.